mayerrobert/jmurmel/lambda/README.md

 see e.g. `LambdaJTest.java` for an embedded use example.

 ## Features
-The environment contains the symbol `nil` and the functions
+The environment contains the symbols `nil` and `t` and the functions

 * `quote, cons, car, cdr`
 * `cond, if`